 Most public lands have “Friends of” groups, non-profit organizations, or Jeep clubs that have adopted a trail or a part of the forest.
 Nearly all of these groups have work parties that clear trails, build water-bars, cut back brush, build campsites etc. to make sure that trails stay open to the public.
 To use Eldorado Nation Forest in California once again as an example, that forest is home to “The Friends of the Rubicon” (FOTR), The Friends of Eldorado (FOE), P.L.I.N.K.
 (Please Leave it NRA Klean) and multiple 4×4 clubs that maintain the trails, forest and campsites.
 All of these organizations work hand in hand with the Forest Service and land managers.

 Volunteering for these groups is an absolute blast.
 Especially if you are new to wheeling, it is a great way to make connections and meet new people that share a common interest.
 Attending Friends of the Rubicon work-parties, I have made friends that are now more like family.
 Helping out not only helps our secure access, but helps you make connections and learn about the area you wheel in.

 If your area does not have any groups that lead work parties, you can start your own!
 The first step to make sure you run a successful work party, is to contact Off Road Motorsports Hall of Fame inductee Del Albright and ask him about one of his training programs.
-Del has an online course and an even better leadership course called VLLS which has trained many of the leaders of the fore-a-mentioned groups!
+Del has an online course (RLTC) and an even better leadership course called VLLS which has trained many of the leaders of the fore-a-mentioned groups!